Interpretation

 You can use the Indexed Performance Comparison tool to:

-- Select up to two assets to compare
+- Select up to three assets to compare

 - Adjust the start and end dates